 - What is Neurodiversity?

-Neurodiversity is more commonly associated with Dyslexia, Dyspraxia, AD(H)D and Autism Spectrum Condition.
+Neurodiversity is more commonly associated with Dyslexia, DCD, AD(H)D and Autism Spectrum Condition.
 Where the spikes are tends to tell us what the condition might be, as well as other tests and background.
-For example, people with Dyspraxia tend to have outstanding verbal communication skills, whereas they might not be scoring as highly on 3D skills as someone with AD(H)D.
+For example, people with DCD tend to have outstanding verbal communication skills, whereas they might not be scoring as highly on 3D skills as someone with AD(H)D.

-Dyspraxia literally means problems with movement.
-This is often due to the parts of the brain that process movement, and 3D thinking, being less active.
-Dyspraxia is also, however, associated with high verbal abilities.
+DCD, which until recently was referred to as dyspaxia, literally means problems with movement.
+This is often due to the parts of the brain that process movement, and 3D thinking being less active.
+DCD is also associated with high verbal abilities.
 The brain differences can cause the following difficulties starting work and succeeding in the workplace:

 - What is Dyslexia?